baasman/qualipy/README.md

 ## Qualipy

 Qualipy is a data monitoring and quality library.
-Most data quality tools out there focus on monitoring the input and/or the output.
-Qualipy, on the other hand, is completely focused on understanding your data during a pipeline or data workflow.

 ## Install